jorgebastida/glue/docs/options.rst

 -------------
 If you decide to add an expires header to your static resources (and if you haven't already you really should), you need to worry about cache busting these resources every time you change one of them.

-Cache busting is technique that prevents a browser from reusing a resource that was already downloaded and cached.
+Cache busting is a technique that prevents a browser from reusing a resource that was already downloaded and cached.
 Cache in general is good, but in some situations could be annoying if it's duration is too long and we want to update a resource **now**.

 This technique adds a flag to every url that links an external resource (PNG in this case).
-This flag usually is the last modified time of the file or the ``hash``.
+This flag usually is the last modified time or the ``hash`` of the file.

-``Glue`` can use this technique to automatically add the ``hash`` of the PNG file to the CSS url that links the file, so as soon as the file change (add/remove an image) the ``hash`` will be different and the browser will re-dowload the image.
+``glue`` can use this technique to automatically add the ``hash`` of the PNG file to the CSS url, so as soon as the file change (add/remove an image) the ``hash`` will be different and the browser will re-dowload the image.

 .. code-block:: bash